Geography of toll roads: Indonesia

-Makassar Airport Toll Road, connecting Sultan Hasanuddin International Airport.

-Plans for another inter–city route in Central Java between the cities of Semarang and Surakarta are under development.
-Eventually, the whole city in island of Java will be connected by Trans–Java toll road from Merak, Banten to Ketapang, East Java.
-If the Sunda Strait Bridge is built, the highway network in Java and Sumatra will be connected.
-By 2025, Indonesia may be connected with the Asia by Malacca Strait Bridge and Trans-Sumatra Toll Road.
-Indonesia also has a project to build Trans-Kalimantan Toll Road and Trans-Sulawesi Toll Road.

 Since October 2017, all toll booths in Indonesia only accepts electronic payments through payment cards.

 Israel

 Highway 6 in Israel, widely known as the Trans-Israel Highway or Cross-Israel Highway, is to date the only electronic toll highway in Israel.
 Currently Highway 6 is 110 km long, all of which is a freeway.
 This figure will grow in the next few years as additional segments, currently undergoing statutory approvals and permitting processes, are added to the main section of the road.
 Highway 6 uses a system of cameras and transponders to toll vehicles automatically.
 There are no toll booths, allowing Highway 6 to be designed as a normal freeway with interchanges.